abbaseya/fakeIndexedDB/README.md

 # fake-indexeddb ![Build Status](https://github.com/dumbmatter/fakeIndexedDB/actions/workflows/test.yml/badge.svg)

-This is a pure JS in-memory implementation of [the IndexedDB API](https://w3c.github.io/IndexedDB/).
+This is a pure JS persistent implementation of [the IndexedDB API](https://w3c.github.io/IndexedDB/).
 Its main utility is for testing IndexedDB-dependent code in Node.js.

 ## Installation